w3f/Grants-Program/applications/VeniceFinance.md

 ### Overview

-Please provide the following:

-- If the name of your project is not descriptive, a tag line (one sentence summary).
-- A brief description of your project.
-- An indication of how your project relates to / integrates into Substrate / Polkadot / Kusama.
-- An indication of why your team is interested in creating this project.

 Venice offers programmable & composable privacy solutions for liquidity migration cross all blockchains via bridges.
 Venice provides the following features:
 * Advanced cryptography algorithms including Bulletproofs, Turbo-PLONK, MPC, etc. to encrypt smart contract inputs.
 Front-running resistance and full anonymity to protect users from value extracting players.